 - Loud squeaking, squealing, or grinding noises during braking.

+Are you looking for a step by step guide?
+Click the link for Haynes Tech Tips on Brake shoes.
 If you have questions or concerns about brake shoes, your vehicle’s braking system, or any of your vehicle’s components, come into your local Pep Boys where we can answer any question, help you find any part or perform any vehicle service your vehicle may require.